eclipse-bluechi/bluechi/README.maintainer.md

 * In [build-scripts/version.sh](./build-scripts/version.sh) set `IS_RELEASE=true`.
 For the first release of that version `RELEASE=1` is used.
 This may be increased if additional package releases are needed.
-* A new `%changelog` section in [bluechi.spec.in](./bluechi.spec.in) should be added and it should contain information about the new package release
+* CentOS/Fedora: A new `%changelog` section in [bluechi.spec.in](./bluechi.spec.in) should be added and it should contain information about the new package release
+* Debian: A new changelong section in [debian/changelog](./debian/changelog) should be added.
+It can be as simple as "Upgrading to vx.x.x"

 Here is the example of the release commit for version [0.6.0](https://github.com/eclipse-bluechi/bluechi/pull/637).